Rick Reynolds, LCSW

 To the couple in crisis due to infidelity or addiction, it can also be a very confusing thing.

 In our culture, love is most frequently portrayed as an overwhelming feeling of attraction and desire.
-In the land of make believe, it is a magical force propelling us into "happily ever after."
-Our souls resonate with this theme, and we long for our chance to experience true love and never-ending passion.
+In the land of make believe, love is a magical force that propels the couple to "happily ever after."
+Our souls resonate with this theme, and we long for our chance to experience that kind of true love and never-ending passion.
 This universal desire reveals our desperate need to be loved and to feel wanted.

-It's far too common for married individuals to wonder if the grass is greener on the other side of the fence.
-They wonder if they should stay or if they should go.
+It's far too common for married individuals to wonder if the grass might be greener on the other side of the fence.
+One thought leads to another, and they end up wondering if they should stay or if they should go.

-Even less likely to appear in the land of happily ever after, is a couple suffering from a spouse's deep addiction to pornography and illicit, one-night stands.
-It's not warm and fuzzy, and it certainly doesn't attract the masses.
+No where near the land of "happily ever after" is a couple suffering from a spouse's deep addiction to pornography or illicit, one-night stands.
+It's not warm and fuzzy, and it certainly isn't attractive.

-Like many of you, I've come to learn and understand with great clarity that love is truly a choice, and if I make right choices, overwhelming feelings of love and romance will then ensue, even in the aftermath of surviving an affair.
-It's just a mature truth that we hopefully arrive at before becoming too much of a human wrecking ball.
-I know from experience, however, that many times we become that wrecking ball and create incredible amounts of destruction before we realize how deceived and dangerous we are.
+Like many of you, I've come to learn and understand, with great clarity, that love is truly a choice.
+If I make the right choices, overwhelming feelings of love and romance will ensue, even in the aftermath of surviving an affair.
+This is a mature truth that couples will hopefully arrive at before one or both of them becomes a human wrecking ball.
+I know from experience that it's possible to create incredible amounts of destruction before we realize how deceived and dangerous we are.

 Our confusion is certainly understandable though.
 If I had a one-hundred-dollar bill in one hand and a counterfeit in the other and offered them to you, which would you take?
-I really hope it would be the real bill.
-But, if you were raised believing the counterfeit was real and the real was counterfeit, which would you take?
-That's the problem with our understanding of marriage, love, and long-term relationships: some of us can be amazingly disoriented, believing the counterfeit is real and the real is counterfeit.
-I invite you to consider the possibility that many of us don't truly understand what true love is.
+I really hope you would recognize and choose the real bill.
+But, if you were raised to believe the counterfeit was real and the real was counterfeit, then which one would you take?
+That's the problem with our understanding of marriage, love, and long-term relationships: some of us can become very disoriented, believing the counterfeit is real – or possibly not real, but somehow better.
+I invite you to consider the possibility that many of us don't fully understand what true love is.

 True Love Involves Hurt

-Buddha said that "life equals suffering," but I'd like to suggest that perhaps there is also another truth which is that "love equals suffering."
-Stephanie and I believe that one of the greatest acts of love represented in human history is Jesus walking the Via Dolorosa (the way of suffering).
+Siddhartha Gautama, a spiritual teacher, philosopher, and the founder of Buddhism, said that life is equal to or characterized by suffering.
+I'd like to suggest that there is another truth that love is equal to or characterized by suffering.
+My wife, Stephanie, and I believe that one of the greatest acts of love represented in human history is Jesus walking the Via Dolorosa (the path Jesus walked to his crucifixion called "the way of suffering").1

 If there is to be reconciliation where there has been betrayal, then the one who's been betrayed ultimately pays the cost for the betrayal.

 Jesus exemplified this reality.
-He taught love rather than justice and even chose to pay the price for the crimes committed against him.
+He taught love rather than justice, and he even chose to pay the price for the crimes committed against him.
 He actually cared enough about and for others that he was willing to die so they could have a chance for life.

 Jesus taught that people change more by contrast than by conflict.